Club Olimpia: Centenary and present (2000–present)

+2008 was a very poor year for the club.
+In the Torneo Apertura, they finished 8th, and in the Torneo Clausura, they finished 7th, not good enough to qualify for any continental tournaments.
+In the Copa Sudamericana Olimpia were eliminated in the second stage, after losing the first leg 4-0 to Universidad Catolica.
+El Decano showed a small improvement for 2010, finishing 4th in the Apertura and 5th in the Clausura, good enough to qualify for the 2010 Copa Sudamericana with a 4th placed finish in the aggregate table.

+The year 2011 started off great for the club.
+A total of twelve new players were incorporated to the first squad The first squad began the Apertura 2011 with seven victories in a row, and ended the first round in 2nd place with 42 points.
+Nery Pumpido resigned after the Apertura, where he finished runner-up with 42 points.

-On December 18, 2011, Olimpia obtained its 39th national league title by winning the 2011 Clausura after eleven years, the longest period without obtaining a national championship.
+On 18 December 2011, Olimpia obtained its 39th national league title by winning the 2011 Clausura after eleven years, the longest period without obtaining a national championship.
 The title came after defeating Rubio Ñu 2–1 at the Estadio Defensores del Chaco and finishing three points ahead of Cerro Porteño.
-The title was largely celebrated by energetic fans on the streets of Asuncion and nearby cities due to the way it was won with Olimpia having only a one-point lead over rivals Cerro until the last matchday.
+The title was largely celebrated due to the way it was won with Olimpia having only a one-point lead over rivals Cerro until the last matchday.
 Other reasons why it was an unexpected title are that Olimpia had lost many key players to injuries, internal arguments with Chairman Recanate (later solved) and heavy criticism by other teams's fans about controversial calls made in favor of Olimpia.

 Olimpia participated in the 2012 Copa Libertadores and Copa Sudamericana as the "number one competitor" of Paraguay.
 However, their campaigns in both cups were underwhelming, as they were eliminated in the group stage and second round respectively.

-In the 2012 Apertura Olimpia finished in second place in the Primera División, and qualified for the 2013 Copa Libertadores along with the two other big teams of Paraguay, Cerro Porteño and Libertad.
-They had a great performance there, defeating two other major teams in the knockout stages, Fluminense and Santa Fe.
-They reached the finals for the seventh time, a feat which no Brazilian or Colombian team have been able to achieve.
+In the 2012 Apertura Olimpia finished third in the league's aggregate table and qualified for the 2013 Copa Libertadores first stage.
+Their campaign began with a 2-0 aggregate win against Defensor Sporting.
+Olimpia's first group stage match ended in a 3-1 loss to Newell's Old Boys.
+However, the club didn't lose any more matches after that one, with highlights being a 5-1 away win against Deportivo Lara and a 4-1 home win against Newell's to finish as group leader with 13 points.
+In the round of 16, Olimpia beat 2012 Copa Sudamericana finalist Tigre 3-2 on aggregate, followed by a 2-1 aggregate victory over Fluminense in the quarter-finals, and a 2-1 victory on aggregate over Santa Fe to reach the finals for the seventh time, a feat which no Brazilian or Colombian team have been able to achieve.
 However, they lost to Atlético Mineiro in Mineirão 0–2 after winning 2–0 in Asunción and lost the penalty shootout 4–3, with Matías Giménez's penalty hitting the crossbar, ending the dream of a fourth title.